Fro-Q/Qlean/README.md

 ## Updates

-### Version 0.1.1
+### Version 0.1.2(9/7/2023)

 #### change

+1. Remove sidebar and topbar borders in Zen.
+2. Pictures now has their alt displayed.
+Position options will be released soon.

+### Version 0.1.1(9/6/2023)

+#### change

-1. Background color of active file in file tree is no longer dark(changed to accent color);
+1. Background color of active file in file tree is no longer dark(changed to accent color).
-2. Selected text color now works as accent color;
+2. Selected text color now works as accent color.

 #### bug fix

-1. Left-top corner color correctly works in Zen mode;
+1. Left-top corner color correctly works in Zen mode.

 ## Screenshots